Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Continual Semi-Supervised Learning

-where $|\cdot|$ indicates set cardinality.
-The objective of WSCL is optimizing Eq.~\ref{eq:obj} without having access to the ground-truth supervision signal for $\mathcal{D}^u_t$.

 We are interested in shedding further light on CL models by understanding \textit{i)} how they perform under partial lack of supervision and \textit{ii)} how Semi-Supervised Learning approaches can be combined with them to exploit unsupervised data.
 Question \textit{i)} is investigated experimentally in Sec.~\ref{sec:exps_cl} and~\ref{sec:exps_clls} by evaluating methods that simply \textit{drop} unlabeled examples $x_u$.
-On the other hand, question \textit{ii)} opens up many possible solutions that we address by proposing two WSCL techniques: \textbf{Continual Interpolation Consistency} (CIC) and \textbf{Contrastive Continual Interpolation Consistency} (CCIC).
+Differently, question \textit{ii)} opens up many possible solutions that we address by proposing \textbf{Contrastive Continual Interpolation Consistency} (CCIC).